-Oven-Baked Courgette Fries are the perfect healthy alternative to classic french fries and potato chips.
-With an irresistible crunchy parmesan coating and plenty of robust Italian seasonings, these baked zucchini sticks are the perfect snack and appetizer parties or make a delicious side dish for lunches and dinners!
-If you are craving crispy fries but trying to eat healthier, you’ll love this simple zucchini recipe!
+Perfectly crunchy and irresistibly delicious, these Oven-Baked Courgette Fries are an ideal healthy alternative to classic french fries and potato chips.
+Featuring tender zucchini coated with crunchy parmesan breadcrumbs and robust Italian seasonings, these zucchini sticks make a wonderful snack, party appetizer, or simple side dish for your next family dinner.
+If you’re craving fries but trying to eat more veggies, you’ll love this simple zucchini recipe!

 Update: This recipe for courgette chips was originally published in August 2015.
 I made updates to the post below to include more information about these crunchy, baked zucchini sticks – perfect for a quick snack!